Women's League (Switzerland): Third division (SWHL C)

-The SWHL C, previously called the Leistungsklasse C (LKC) and also previously known as the Ligue nationale C (LNC) in French and as the Lega Nazionale C in Italian, is the third tier of the Swiss Women's Hockey League system.
+The SWHL C, previously known as the Leistungsklasse C (LKC) in German, the Ligue nationale C (LNC) in French and the Lega Nazionale C in Italian, is the third tier of the Swiss Women's Hockey League system.

 The team finishing first is declared SWHL C champion and is promoted to SWHL B.

-For the 2020–21 season, there were eleven participating teams:
+For the 2023–24 season, there are fifteen participating teams: